Plans & Pricing

 The transition to an AFA model requires comprehensive knowledge of your firm's cost structure and substantial training to ensure your entire team understands and embraces this novel approach.

-The shift from a traditional billable hour model outside counsel to an Alternative Fee Arrangement for your legal services provides numerous benefits, some of which include:
+Transitioning from the traditional billable hour model for outside counsel to an Alternative Fee Arrangement offers numerous benefits, including:

 AFAs come in various forms, each with its unique advantages.
 Here are a few common types of AFA models: